What ‘take-aways’ will I get from cross-cultural training?

 Cross-culture is a softer sort of training, as it can be a fuzzy and abstract concept, where the effects are difficult to measure.
 “Yes, we got that important Japanese contract, but how can we prove that cross-cultural training was the cause…?”
 There are no easy answers.

-Yet, as someone once said of Jorma Ollila, the Chairman of Nokia, “It takes a hard manager to deal with soft issues.”
+Yet, as someone once said of Jorma Ollila, the former Chairman of Nokia, “It takes a hard manager to deal with soft issues.”

-At heart, business is about people, about how they behave, and about trust.
+At heart, business is about people, how they behave, and about trust.
 You could apply the same words to culture.

 But it’s all very well analysing and describing cultures – your own included.
 People will happily listen all day to acutely-observed stories about the Americans, the Japanese and the French, etc. But what will I be able to do differently as a result?
 Am I left with the feeling that I have had that cheap meal – enjoyable while it lasts, but with no lasting impression, no sense that I have experienced something that will change my view of cuisine for ever?